 Sleeping on planes is hard.
 I can only do it out of pure exhaustion.
 To make sleep easier and to stay asleep, pack an eye mask and ear plugs.

 Food for Long-Haul Flights

-Plane cabins are dry, so drink plenty of water to hydrate your body and skin.
+Plane cabins are dry.
+Drinking water will help to hydrate your body and skin.

 Once I’m dressed and hydrated, my next concern is what I’m going to eat.
 An edible inflight meal is uncommon.
 Don’t count on eating airline food.
 Bring your own food and, if you get something decent from your airline, consider it a bonus.

 Melissa d’Arabian of the Food Network’s Ten Dollar Dinners recommends protein plus complex carbs for inflight snacks.
 On flights, and in general, I try to avoid anything refined, processed, or artificial.

 Snacks that work well on flights: